chintans1/mint-lunchmoney/readme.md

 This is not complete, but should work for someone who wants to import their Mint transactions quickly.

 Some things that would be great to fix:
+- [ ] Clean up code and update README
 - [ ] Ensure Cash & Uncategorized accounts are handled properly
-- [ ] provide confirmation prompt before importing transactions
-- [ ] input paths are hardcoded, these should be CLI arguments
+- [ ] input paths are hardcoded, these should be CLI arguments (i don't think so)
 - [ ] bring over net worth data from Mint
 - [ ] the import stuff is messy.
 There's got to be a better linter for this. https://github.com/lydell/eslint-plugin-simple-import-sort